Forward QQ Mail to Phone Call Notifications with Echobell

 From {{from}}. {{text}}

-Step 3 - Configure QQ Mail forwarding rules
+Step 3 — Create QQ Mail forwarding rules

-In QQ Mail, go to settings and create a rule/filter for high-priority messages:
+In QQ Mail settings, create a filter for high-priority messages:

-• Match by sender (for example, boss, finance, security, key clients)
+• Match by sender (e.g. finance, security, key clients)

 • Match by subject keywords (urgent, invoice, failure, verification)